kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Download and install _Vagrant_ (<https://www.vagrantup.com/>).
 Vagrant is used to package, distribute, and run custom-configured VMs.
 I have prepared a Vagrant "box" as you will see below.

+1. Install two Vagrant plugins by launching a terminal and entering the following commands:

+    `vagrant plugin install vagrant-vbguest`

+    `vagrant plugin install vagrant-fsnotify`

+    [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) will ensure that your VirtualBox Guest Additions versions are kept in sync between the host and the VM.

+    [vagrant-fsnotify](https://github.com/adrienkohlbecker/vagrant-fsnotify) enhances VirtualBox shared folders by forwarding filesystem change notifications to your Vagrant VM.
+Later, when you're adding new code to your Rails web apps, this plugin will save you from having to restart the Rails development web server every time you make a change.

+    Confirm that the plugins were successfully installed by entering the following command:

+    `vagrant plugin list`

 1. Download and install _pgAdmin_ 4 (<https://www.pgadmin.org/download/>), a database viewer and administration tool for PostgreSQL databases.
 This application will allow you to view the database running on your VM from a web browser on your host.

+    Confirm that the install was successful by launching the pgAdmin 4 app on your host OS.
+A pgAdmin page should open in your web browser.

+    The first time you launch pgAdmin, you will be prompted to create a password.
+Don't forget it, because you will need it to run pgAdmin in the future!

 ## 2. Setting Up Workspace and Initializing VM